Allison Transmission Is Geared Up For A Recovery (NYSE:ALSN)

 Allison Has a Strong Core Business…

 Allison manufactures nearly 60% of the global market share of fully-automatic transmissions for medium- and heavy-duty commercial vehicles.
-Allison’s sales to the North American on-highway segment of class 4-8 trucks provides the firm with its long-term core business.
-However, the medium- and heavy- duty truck industry is very cyclical.
+Allison's sales to the North American on-highway segment of class 4-8 trucks provide the firm with its long-term core business.
+However, the medium- and heavy-duty truck industry is very cyclical.

 Despite the challenges of the cyclical nature of its business, the firm has been able to generate positive FCF in each year since its IPO.
 One of the ways the firm has managed its consistent FCF generation is by targeting a large number of Municipal customers which are traditionally less reactive to market fluctuations.
 Municipal spending accounts for 30% to 40% of the firm's North American on-highway market volume.
 These consistent customers help reduce Allison's overall end-market volatility.
 Figure 5 shows that Allison generates 54% of its revenue from the North American on-highway segment.

-Allison’s use of long-term agreements (LTAs) further smoothes out its cash flows and minimizes volatility.
-Customers accounting for 95% of Allison’s 2019 North American on-highway unit volume were a part of LTAs, usually three to five years long.
-Not only do these LTAs reduce set-up costs and enhance production efficiencies, they also help deepen and strengthen the relationship the firm has with its customers.
+Allison's use of long-term agreements (LTAs) further smoothes out its cash flows and minimizes volatility.
+Customers accounting for 95% of Allison's 2019 North American on-highway unit volume were a part of LTAs, usually three to five years long.
+Not only do these LTAs reduce set-up costs and enhance production efficiencies, but they also help deepen and strengthen the relationship the firm has with its customers.
 Additionally, many of these LTAs incorporate cost-sharing arrangements that allow Allison to hedge its risk to sudden changes in commodity prices by passing on a portion of the change in costs to its end customers.

 Figure 5: North America On-Highway Accounts for 54% of Allison's Revenue - TTM